 Starting outsourcing a service, even a small task, needs preparatory steps and a transition strategy.
 You cannot simply hand over the competency to the third party and step aside.
 The first month or months requires the full involvement of a responsible person from the company to control and provide a smooth transition of processes.

-Further collaboration should be powered with proper planning and strategy, regular communications, and alignment meetups.
+Further collaboration should be powered by proper planning and strategy, regular communications, and alignment meetups.
 As a part of the strategy, the agreement should also have a clear exit plan if the partnership no longer works.
 In this regard, the client should also be careful about the outsourcing agency’s intentions and willingness to perform efficiently, even if that would bring the cooperation to a place where the client won’t need the service anymore.

 To gain productivity and performance from a service provider, the organization is responsible for providing complete information and resources to work with.
 The most common mistake of companies is staying aside and not contributing to the integration of the outsourcing team into the workflow.
 Before starting the collaboration, the parties should discuss the targets, main steps, strategies, and detailed descriptions of tasks.